Should I pay into a pension or an ISA?

 It’s impossible to predict how your pension fund will perform, but pension calculators sometimes use a figure of 4% or 5% growth (before inflation is taken into account), to make projections.

-You can only access your pension money when you reach 55, and this age will increase to 57 in 2028.
-When you’re 55, you’ve got quite a few options.
-You can take up to 25% as a lump sum tax free, you can leave your money invested and take cash sums out when you need them (via ‘drawdown’), and you can buy an annuity (a guaranteed income).
+The earliest you can usually access your pension money’s from age 55, which will rise to 57 from 2028.
+There are different options available to you when you want to withdraw from your pension.
+You can take up to 25% as a tax free lump sum, you can leave your money invested and take cash sums out when you need them via drawdown, and you can use your cash to buy an annuity to ensure a guaranteed monthly income for the remainder of your life.
 Find out more on our page about cashing in your pension.

-If you die before 75 and you’ve got a defined contribution pension, your pension is held outside of your estate and can be passed on to your beneficiaries tax-free.
-If you die after the age of 75, your beneficiaries will have to pay tax at their marginal rate of income tax on any pension that you’ve left them.
+Pensions are held outside of your estate which means you’re unable to include them in a will.
+Therefore, if you’d like to leave money behind for a loved one, you’d need to complete an ‘expression of wish’ form.
+If you die before you reach 75 and you’ve got a defined contribution pension, your pension can be passed on to your beneficiaries tax-free.
+If you die after the age of 75, your beneficiaries will have to pay tax on the amount you’ve left them at their marginal rate of income tax.
 You can find out more in our article about passing on your pension when you die.

-Your ISA savings are counted as part of your estate, so they’ll be added to your other savings and assets when you die and your beneficiaries may have to pay inheritance tax.
+Unlike pensions, ISA savings are counted as part of your estate.
+This means that your beneficiaries may be liable to pay inheritance tax on the money held in your ISAs and other assets within your estate.
 Inheritance tax is due on estates worth over £325,000 and is charged at 40%, but it doesn’t apply if you’re passing your money on to your spouse or civil partner.

-Previously, your ISA always lost its tax-free status when it was inherited, but under new rules you can pass your ISA on to your spouse or civil partner and it’ll retain its tax benefits, giving your partner a temporary additional allowance.
+Previously, ISAs would lose their tax-free status when inherited, but under new rules your spouse or civil partner can inherit your ISA whilst retaining the tax benefits, giving them a temporary additional allowance.

 About PensionBee